What is a good business credit score?

 But, if you looked at your score recently and it looked low, there are strategies you can do today to start improving your score.
 First, you’ll want to check you’ve got no long-standing overdue payments or County Court Judgements (CCJs) against your business.
 Then, check your payment performance, and whether you have any overdue payments.

 Read our recent article to find out how you can improve your credit score.
-Or, speak to our team of funding specialists to get some advice.

 The value of improving your credit score for your business